djm4686/TeamRPS/README.md

 ### endGame();

 endGame() can only be called when the game is inactive.
 It pushes the current game onto the gameHistory array, then initializes a new game.
 If the last game was a tie, the game's initial pot will be the total pot of the last game.
-The start block is the block in which endGame() is called.
+The startBlock of the new game is the block in which endGame() is called.
 All votes for all teams are wiped, and the new game becomes active.

 ### withdrawWinnings(uint[] gameIds);